shubham-kv/algs4-c/README.md

 ## Feedback / Contributions

-I'm open to feedback, improvements or contributions, feel free to reach out.
+I'm open to feedback, improvements or contributions, feel free to raise an issue or a PR.

 Cheers!